 ◊ Any cash advance (seed money) needed must be approved by the Finance Committee.

-the policies above must still be followed.
-In such instances the money will usually be deposited
+event, the policies above must still be followed.
+In such instances the money will usually

 Things to consider as you prepare your fundraising activity: